co-mask/co-mask.github.io/index.md

 Translations in progress, contact us if you want to add your language.

 We invite you to join a global project to create fabric masks that promote hope, humanity, and hygiene practices in time of crisis.
-Collaborating across borders, we want to raise awareness about the risks of COVID-19 infection and the need for **physical distancing and self-isolation**, while advocating solidarity with the most vulnerable in your community.
+Collaborating across borders, we want to raise awareness about the risks of COVID-19 infection and the need for **physical distancing and self-isolation, while advocating solidarity with the most vulnerable in our global community.**

 Kiss and smile at a safe distance!